 How it works

-An automation watches for new products in a specific category.
-When a product arrives that matches your conditions, Cernel automatically runs enrichment using the agents linked to your selected attributes.
-The results appear as jobs on your Dashboard, ready for review.
-You configure automations by walking through a four-step wizard: choose a category, set optional filters, select attributes, and name your automation.Why you would use this
+An automation watches for products in a specific taxonomy and category.
+When a product arrives or changes in a way that matches your conditions, Cernel automatically runs enrichment using the agents linked to the attributes you selected.
+The results appear as jobs you can review from the Dashboard and on the automation’s Run history tab.
+You configure automations by completing a one-page sentence builder — three lines that read as a single sentence and let you fill in each slot from the same screen.Why you would use this

-New products get descriptions, meta titles, and structured data the moment they arrive.
-No waiting for someone to manually trigger enrichment.
+Products get descriptions, meta titles, and structured attributes the moment they arrive or change.
+No one has to remember to trigger enrichment.

 Consistent coverage across your catalog